Skip to main content

 on dwd_dup_tbl.user_id = dictionary_tbl.user_id where dwd_dup_tbl.visit_time > '2023-12-10' and dictionary_tbl.user_id is NULL;

-In real-world scenarios, Flink connectors can also be employed to write data into Doris.
+In practical applications, Flink connectors can be used to write data into Doris.

 CREATE TABLE `demo`.`dws_agg_tbl` (